-I have added this page for the colleagues at Beacon Camera Club who have been following this saga, and for the many people I have noted have read and are following the other features on this site.
+I have added this page for the colleagues at my photographic societies/camera clubs who have been following this saga, and for the many people I have noted have read and are following the other features on this site.
 Readers are to judge for themselves my conclusions.

-[19/03/2017: I think I may have been a little severe to Olympus – I do enjoy using the EM5 and its portability is great.
-I would still give ultimate IQ accolades to the Nikon D7100 (see comparison page) but in many situations it is great.
+[19/03/2017: I think I may have been a little severe to Olympus – I do enjoy using the EM5 (and have since moved on to EM1i and now EM1ii) and its portability is great.
+I would still give ultimate IQ accolades to the Nikon D7100 (see comparison page) (have now gone full frame to a d800) but in many situations it is great.
 The points in the article still stand, though.]

 For the very first time an Olympus lens I have used has failed.
 Indeed, this is the first time any lens I have owned has failed.
 This is from using 7 x film cameras, 4 x digital compacts, 3 x DSLRs, 1 x MFT mirrorless Olympus and at least 27 interchangeable lenses, excluding those attached to fixed lens compacts and TLRs.